L&D employees using an LMS integration

 If your mentoring program is relatively small, you can get by with manually matching mentors.
 However, this strategy requires that you know your employees really well.
 If not, you’ll need to set up a method for collecting info on your participants.

 A registration survey will give you an idea about each participant’s mentorship goals.
-To keep your matching system manageable, we recommend separate surveys for mentors and mentees that only use limited or multiple choice responses.
-That way, once everyone is registered, you can use that info to make mentoring matches right away.
+To keep your mentor matching system manageable, we recommend separate surveys for mentors and mentees that only use limited or multiple choice responses.
+That way, once everyone is registered, you can use that info to start mentorship matching right away.

-To make your pairs, keep track of names and details in a spreadsheet or project management tool.
+To manage your mentorship matching, keep track of names and details in a spreadsheet or project management tool.
 That way you can easily sort them by goals so you can find every mentee their ideal mentor.

 Of course, matching mentors with mentees this way takes a lot of time.
 It can also be difficult to scale.
 In other words, it can limit you.